appsbymuss/printf/README.md

-This is our printf project in common
+This is our Printf clone project
+We have used multiple functions to make up the big picture